magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/overview/tenants.md

 Tenants are uniquely identified by a string that Magnopus will share with you once your tenancy request has been approved.

 To direct CSP to a tenant, you need to specify the tenant string during the initialization of your application.
 This involves providing the tenant as an argument to the csp::CSPFoundation::Initialise function.
-This is expected to be the very first CSP invocation a client application makes in it’s lifecycle.
+This is expected to be the very first CSP invocation a client application makes in its lifecycle.

 **Example Code Snippet:**